sad2342/RobloxPinCracker/README.md

 ## Features
 - Starts with common and likely pins first.
-- Can continue where you left off.
+- Saves progress and can continue where you left off.
 - Takes time to go through due to Roblox request limits.

 ## Installation